Welcome to

 Celebrating 145 years of ministry in Piedmont, SC

+A Christian is one who builds his/her life on Jesus Christ, committing to hear his teachings and to reorder his/her life by them (Matthew 7:24-26).
+Jesus said that his way of life was “the true and living way” (John 14:6), the only way to really live, to really know God and to really understand ourselves (John 17:3).
 One of the earliest and most significant terms by which followers of Jesus were known was “the Way” (Acts 9:2; 19:9,23; 22:4; 24:14, 22).
 Jesus first embodied the way of life to which he calls us.
 He did not have a double standard, one for himself and one for his followers.
-As the “shepherd” of his sheep, Jesus did not drive; he led (John 10:4).
-He went before his people in character, devotion, and sacrificial service.
+He went before his people in character, devotion, and sacrificial service (Mark 8:31-37; 10:32-45).

 Leadership